Undergraduate Services

 Web registration is closed - how do I add/drop courses?

 Courses cannot be added past the web registration deadline.
-In order to drop a course after the web registration period has closed, you must fill out a drop form.
+In order to drop a course after the web registration period has closed, you must contact your academic advisor.

 What are the deadlines to add/drop a course?